nathan-gs/nathan-gs.github.com/_posts/2024-01-04-tags-in-jekyll-wordcloud.md

 ### Setting up jQcloud

-Making use of a of [jQCloud](https://github.com/lucaong/jQCloud) and the latest `jQuery` (I'm using these because of the implementation I already done on my CV page).
+Making use of [jQCloud](https://github.com/lucaong/jQCloud) and the latest `jQuery` (I'm using these because of the implementation I already done on my CV page).

 Just add the following to your page.